kk663/znn-release/docs/tutorial.rst

 The tutorial assumes that you are already familiar with how to use AWS.
 Please contact `William Wong <william.wong@princeton.edu>`_ to get an AWS account or share the ZNN AMI with your account.
 The ZNN AMI is not currently publicly available.

+The tutorial also assumes that you are somewhat familiar with neural networks and how to train them.

 1. Dataset Preparation
 ----------------------